 For recurring events and webinars, you can download a transcript of your chat by doing the following:

-- From the video manager, go to Live Events and select your event.
+- From the Library, go to Live Events and select your event.

 - Click Manage production, then select Stream via RTMP.
 Navigate to the Chat tab, then click the More Options icon (•••) above the chat.